juhasev/sample-ninja-help/project-dashboard.md

 ### Project progress chart

 This chart plots the Daily and Hourly project progress for the last 72 hours.
-If you mouse over over the chart the tooltips will tell you exactly how each bar is composed and what the colors mean.
+If you mouse over the chart, the tooltips will tell you exactly how each bar is composed and what the colors mean.

-> You can click and highlight a series of days or hour slots which will zoomed in for more granular analysis.
+> You can click and highlight a series of days or hour slots, which will be zoomed in for more granular analysis.

-If you like you can export the chart image or it's data click on **three dots** at top right of the chart.
+If you like, you can export the chart image or its data by clicking on **three dots** at the top right of the chart.

 ### Outcome statistic to left of the chart